rekram1-node/blinkgo/README.md

 	email := "example@example.com"
 	password := "PLEASE_DON'T_PLAINTEXT_REAL_PASSWORDS"

-    // returns account object with: email, password, uuid account := blink.NewAccount(email, password)
+	// returns account object with: email, password, uuid

-	// this returns a login response that you can use
+	// this is required for login and once authenticated, used
+	// for any blink operations
+	account := blink.NewAccount(user, pass)

+	loginResp, err := account.Login()

-	// however, it is unneccessary for this example if _, err := account.Login(); err != nil {
+	if err != nil {
 		log.Fatal(err)
 	}

+	// if blink wants a 2FA verification you must use the
+	// verify pin operation
+	// 2FA is not always required but typically required first
+	// time on new device
+	if loginResp.Account.AccountVerificationRequired {
 		fmt.Print("Enter Pin: ")
 		var pin string
 		fmt.Scanln(&pin)

 		// this returns a verify pin response that you can use
-	// however, it is unneccessary for this example if _, err = account.VerifyPin(pin); err != nil {
+		// however, it is unneccessary for this example if _, err := account.VerifyPin(pin); err != nil {
 			log.Fatal(err)
+		}
 	}
 }
 ```